-Power BI Maps will help you to visualize the geological data.
+Power BI Maps help you to visualize the geological data.
 Let us see the step by step approach to Create a Map in Power BI with a practical example.

 For the Power BI Map demo, we use the World Population Excel data file that we downloaded from the Data bank.
 Please visit Connect to Excel to learn the steps included in working with Excel.

 How to Create a Map in Power BI

 Dropping any geographic data to the Canvas area automatically create a Map.
 For instance, let me drag and drop the Country Names available in the world Population table to the Canvas.

 From the following screenshot, you can notice that the power bi has created a map for you.

 Next, Drag and Release the Population of the year 2016 from Fields region to the Legend section.